 The moral of this story is that local campaigning does make a difference.
 When you talk to people in person, they are more likely to vote for you.
 Of course, the big swings in public perception will happen at the national or provincial level –- but even a small local campaign like ours can move the needle a few percentage points.

 What makes a local campaign successful?

 Kitchener Centre was identified as a Target to Build riding by Green Party HQ, and as a result got extra funding for personalized signs, pamphlets and swag.
+(The Target to Build designated was self-selected by ridings that were motivated enough to put in a little more effort.
+It wasn’t a completely top-down exercise.)
 We also got some insights from local opinion polls that allowed us to identify those “friendly” and “hostile” areas.
 Our campaign was nowhere near fully-funded, but certainly had access to more resources than most ridings.

-Looking at other Target To Build ridings, they all succeeded in getting above-average vote counts:
+Looking at other Target to Build and Target to Succeed ridings, they all succeeded in getting above-average vote counts: